Backblaze/b2-sdk-python/doc/source/api_reference.rst

-.. hint:: Use :doc:`quick_start` to quickly jump into examples
+.. hint:: Use :doc:`quick_start` to quickly jump to examples

 ########################
 API Reference